codemagic-ci-cd/codemagic-docs/content/testing/running-automated-tests.md

 ### Stop build if tests fail

-Selecting the **Stop build if tests fail** option will stop the build immediately when any of the tests fail.
+Selecting the **Stop build if tests fail** option will stop the build after finishing all the enabled tests when any of the tests fail.
 Such builds will have the status "failed".